-- Purchase or lease portable solar powered radar speed displays which collect data on excessive speed and traffic volume as well as act as traffic calming devices on Raymond's roadways. - Develop and adopt a Complete Streets or Vision Zero policy to prioritize safety in all future road improvements and construction. - Contract with the Cumberland County Sheriff for additional patrol coverage for speeding. - Work with MaineDOT to lower the speed limit on Route 85 in East Raymond Village.
+- Purchase or lease portable solar powered radar speed displays to collect data on speeding in Raymond. - Develop and adopt a Complete Streets or Vision Zero1 policy to prioritize safety in all future road improvements and construction. - Contract with the Cumberland County Sheriff for additional patrol coverage for speeding. - Work with MaineDOT to lower the speed limit on Route 85 in East Raymond Village.